 This coastal county park is renowned for miles of pristine sand dunes along the shore and many sensitive plants and animals including western snowy plover and California least tern.
 This is a place to truly enjoy nature and solitude.

 Beach access, bird and whale watching, fishing, hiking areas, picnic are (no BBQs/cooking permitted).
 Seasonal restrictions during the nesting bird season (Mar 1 - Oct 1) apply and are posted onsite.
 Dogs are not permitted at any time.

 Santa Barbara County Parks is proud to offer a free-of-charge beach wheelchair at this location.
-To request the use of a beach wheelchair, please contact the Rancho Guadalupe Dunes kiosk or ask any on-site Ranger or Lifeguard.
 The wheelchairs were acquired through the California Coastal Commission's Whale Tail Grants Program.
 Reservations are recommended prior to your visit.

 Please call (805) 729-8461 or (805) 729-7508